vmware/vic/doc/user_doc/vic_installation/ts_ui_not_appearing.md

-# vSphere Integrated Containers Engine Plug-In Does Not Appear #
+# vSphere Integrated Containers Plug-In Does Not Appear #

-After you have installed either of the HTML5 or Flex-based plug-ins for vSphere Integrated Containers Engine, the plug-ins do not appear in the HTML5 vSphere Client or the Flex-based vSphere Web Client.
+After you have installed either of the HTML5 or Flex-based plug-ins for vSphere Integrated Containers, the plug-ins do not appear in the HTML5 vSphere Client or the Flex-based vSphere Web Client.

 ## Problem ##